quicwg/wg-materials/ietf97/minutes.md

 Ted Hardie: Supports that these are orthogonal version.
 Martin responded that if you change the transport you may affect the upper layer.
 Ted responded that it is only an issue if that affects the properties that the upper layer needs.

 Mike Bishop: We want things simple, but not simpler than necessary.
 We need to state which application that is using the QUIC connection.
 There are two fields.
-Martin commented that one is unathenticated, thus we need a third one.
+Martin commented that one is unauthenticated, thus we need a third one.

 Jana:
 Martin, to resolve this we can